ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 of future states in a sequence.
 However, here we will be utilising the hidden model states to create a hypothesied internal behavioural architecture.

+The tutorial will also run briefly through how to clean and augment a real world dataset using numpy and pandas, so that it's ready for training with hmmlearn.

 This is all a part of the ReCoDE Project at Imperial College London

 <!-- What should the students going through your exemplar learn -->